Otan Ayegbaju

-cided to take his life by sinking into the ground in front of the cave where the treasure would have been kept; if it was brought home in 1625.

 Geography

-Otan is located in the north-eastern area of Osun State, thirty-seven kilometers from Oshogbo, the state capital.
+Otan is located in the north-eastern area of Osun State, thirty-seven kilometres from Oshogbo, the state capital.
 It covers a land mass of 100 km2.
 Its terrain consists of hills, mountains, dense forest, vegetation and gullies.
 The climate is tropical with warm temperatures and low humidity.

 Otan Ayegbaju borders with Eripa, Iresi, Oke-irun, Igbajo and Oyan.

 Climate

 The rainy season in Otan-Ayegbaju is humid, oppressive, and cloudy, whereas the dry season is warm, muggy, and partially cloudy.
-The average annual temperature ranges from 62 to 90 degrees Fahrenheit, rarely falling below 56 or rising over 95.
+The average annual temperature ranges from 17 to 32 degrees Celsius (62 to 90 degrees Fahrenheit), rarely falling below 56 °F or rising over 35 °C.

-Between 23 January and 31 March, which is the length of the hot season, the average daily high temperature is above 88°F. In Otan-Ayegbaju, March is the hottest month of the year, with an average high of 89°F and low of 71°F.
+Between 23 January and 31 March, which is the length of the hot season, the average daily high temperature is above 88 °F. In Otan-Ayegbaju, March is the hottest month of the year, with an average high of 89 °F and low of 71 °F.

-The 3.8-month chilly season, which runs from 17 June to 11 October, has an average daily maximum temperature of less than 81°F. In Otan-Ayegbaju, August is the coldest month of the year, with average lows of 67°F and highs of 79°F.
+The 3.8-month chilly season, which runs from 17 June to 11 October, has an average daily maximum temperature of less than 81 °F. In Otan-Ayegbaju, August is the coldest month of the year, with average lows of 67 °F and highs of 26 C.

+Cloud cover

 Over the course of the year, Otan Ayegbaju suffers significant seasonal change in the average percentage of the sky covered by clouds.

 Beginning about 16 November and lasting for 2.9 months, the clearer season in Otan-Ayegbaju ends around 13 February.

 The sky is clear, mostly clear, or partly overcast 52% of the time on average in December, the clearest month of the year in Otan-Ayegbaju.

 Beginning around 13 February and lasting for 9.1 months, the cloudier period of the year ends around 16 November.

 April is the cloudiest month of the year in Otan-Ayegbaju, with an average of 84% of the time that the sky is overcast or largely cloudy during this month.